Tunchiie/GenreGenie/README.md

 # Movie Genre Prediction - Machine Learning Project

 ## Background and Overview
 The exponential growth of movie-related data driven by the expansion of digital media platforms has opened new opportunities to enhance user experience and recommendation systems, improving cataloging in various ways.
-Accurate genre prediction significantly affects the recommendation, targeted advertising, and content-based filtering used by Netflix, Disney+, and Amazon Prime, among multiple platforms.
-This project focuses on multi-label text classification using Natural Language Processing (NLP) techniques and supervised machine learning models.
-Since Movies can have a touch specific to multiple genres simultaneously, the final model must be able to handle multi-label outputs efficiently.
+Moreover, among multiple platforms, accurate genre prediction significantly affects the recommendation, targeted advertising, and content-based filtering used by Netflix, Disney+, and Amazon Prime.
+Therefore, this project focuses on multi-label text classification using Natural Language Processing (NLP) techniques and supervised machine learning models.
+Given that movies often mix genres, the model handles multi-label outputs with efficiency and precision.

 Key components of the pipeline include:
 •	Preprocessing and cleaning of data obtained from TMDb